• Skip to primary navigation

 • Once the cookies are frosted, allow cookies to set about 3 hours or overnight before stacking.

 • Frosting can be homemade or you can use store-bought buttercream frosting for an easy shortcut!
+You could also use a royal icing with meringue powder you can buy online or make this sugar cookie icing.

-• These cookies can be prepared ahead and served later by keeping them in an airtight container on the countertop for a few days.
+• These rainbow cookies can be prepared ahead and served later by keeping them in an airtight container on the countertop for a few days.

 • We don't recommend refrigerating the cookies because that can dry them out faster.